Series A

 Series A is the first major institutional equity funding round a startup raises after seed, typically in the $10-20M range.
 In B2B sales development and list building, Series A status is used as a targeting filter to find venture-backed companies that have fresh capital, are building sales teams, and are ready to invest in growth tools and outsourced pipeline.

-Understanding Series A in B2B Sales
+What Series A means in practice

 In B2B sales development, Series A is less about corporate finance and more about buying intent.
 Series A companies are under pressure from investors to grow revenue quickly, which translates into aggressive sales and marketing budgets and a willingness to test new tools, channels, and partners.
 Benchmarks show Seed-to-Series A SaaS companies often spend 10-40% of revenue on marketing alone, and many allocate a similar or greater share to sales, creating strong demand for SDR capacity, data, and outbound programs.